 Julie Augenstein, MD

-EMS Base Hospital Medical Director, Phoenix Children’s
+EMS Base Hospital Program, Medical Director | Phoenix Children’s

 Phoenix Children’s EMS and Pre-hospital Care Conference Chair

-Dr. Julie Augenstein is a board certified Pediatric Emergency Medicine Physician and the EMS Base Hospital Medical Director at Phoenix Children’s Hospital.
-She completed her pediatric residency at New York Presbyterian Hospital/Weill Cornell Medical College, followed by a fellowship in Pediatric Emergency Medicine at Seattle Children’s Hospital and The University of Washington.
+Dr. Julie Augenstein is a board-certified Pediatric Emergency Medicine Physician and the EMS Base Hospital Medical Director at Phoenix Children’s.
+She completed her pediatric residency at New York Presbyterian Hospital/Weill Cornell Medical College, followed by a fellowship in Pediatric Emergency Medicine at Seattle Children’s Hospital and University of Washington.
 Her clinical focus includes expertise in pre-hospital care and simulation.
 Appointed by the Governor of Arizona, Dr. Augenstein holds the role of Physician Specializing in Pediatric Medicine on the Medical Direction Commission at the Arizona Department of Health Services and serves on the Trauma and EMS Performance Improvement (TEPI) Committee.
 Dr. Augenstein is an Assistant Professor of Child Health and Emergency Medicine at the Mayo Clinic School of Medicine and the University of Arizona.

 Jonathan Frischknecht, DO

 Dr. Frischknecht is a board-certified Pediatrician and Pediatric Emergency Medicine Physician.
 Originally from Utah, however considers himself a Phoenician as he has lived her now for 12 years.
-He has done all of his training here with Phoenix Children's Hospital, including pediatrics residency and emergency fellowship.
+He has done all of his training here with Phoenix Children's, including pediatrics residency and emergency fellowship.
 He enjoys spending time with his wife and 4 children, one of which has autism.
 Both working as a pediatric provider and having a special needs child of his own has led to an interest in supporting these patients and their families.
 He has a passion for care of special needs population, especially in the emergency and pre-hospital settings.
 In his free time he enjoys golf and is a degenerate college football fan!

 Gregory C. Martin, MD, FAAP

-Bill and Cathy Hudson Endowed Chair in Neonatology
+Bill and Cathy Hudson Endowed Chair in Neonatology | Center for Fetal and Neonatal Care | Phoenix Children’s

-Division Chief of Neonatology and Co-Director, Fetal Care
+Division Chief, Neonatology and Co-Director, Fetal Care | Phoenix Children’s

 Neonatologist Gregory C. Martin, MD, recognizes what caring for newborns with medical challenges can mean for a child and their family.
 "Effective care can impact a child for a lifetime," says Dr. Martin.
 "I love the idea of giving the most fragile infants a chance at life."